Despite the large body surface in relation to the body weight, calves also experience heat stress.

 This mainly affects calves when there is too little cooling at night.
 Such as when the ambient temperature at animal level does not drop below 23 ° Celsius at night.
 Usually in summer, with problematic ventilation in calf hutches or shelters.

-SOME PRACTICAL AND USEFUL TIPS FROM MY PRACTICE:
+SOME PRACTICAL AND USEFUL TIPS FROM ME:

 1. Provide shade:

 Place hutches and shelters under shady trees or a roof.
 If this is not possible, use a “sun protection”.

 Placed approximately one meter above the hutches and shelters, this already results in a temperature reduction of 3 to 4 ° Celsius in the calf's immediate living environment.